 How to use the homemade red enchilada sauce?

-As I mentioned before, this enchilada sauce is so versatile that it can work in many ways: you could use it to make enchiladas, an enchilada casserole, or as a base for a soup, or even as simple salsa for nachos, chilaquiles, quesadillas, or burritos.
+As I mentioned, this enchilada sauce is so versatile that it can work in many ways: you could use it to make enchiladas, an enchilada casserole, or as a base for a soup, or even as simple salsa for nachos, chilaquiles, quesadillas, or burritos.

 want super easy and flavorful enchiladas?

-Grab a baking dish (affiliate link) and put in a spoonful or two of this enchilada sauce.
-Roll up some warm corn tortillas filled with cooked brown rice, cooked black beans, and greens.
+Grab a baking dish (affiliate link) and put this enchilada sauce in a spoonful or two.
+Roll up warm corn tortillas filled with brown rice, black beans, and greens.
 Place them on the enchilada sauce, pour more sauce on top, and bake for 20 minutes.
 Serve with diced avocado, chopped cilantro, and sliced red onion.
 And there you go, dinner under 30 minutes.

 Easy enchilada sauce recipe most asked questions